 STC testing is typically done in the factory right after the panels come off the assembly line.
 A worker will hook up the solar panel to a measuring device and “flash” it with fake sunlight, recording performance values for voltage (volts), current (amps), and power (watts).
 These testing conditions are called “standard” because the same amount of light is tested every time – 1,000 watts per square meter – and the temperature is always the same at 77 degrees Fahrenheit.
 As you’ve probably thought by now, these testing conditions aren’t super representative of the real world.
 That’s where PTC testing comes in.

 In PTC testing, the solar panels are heated up as if they are in the sun.
 The testing temperature is slowly raised until it reaches 113 degrees Fahrenheit and then a breeze blows across the panel that is set to 68 degrees Fahrenheit and a speed of 1 meter per second.
 The PTC test is particularly effective because as solar panels heat up, the voltage they can produce decreases, making them less effective.
 Tests like this one help answer the durability question.

 Using the test results and manufacturing specs, we evaluated the longevity of each solar panel to make sure they will serve you well for decades to come.
 Good solar panels will not only maintain their performance over time in terms of energy absorption and power output, but also be able to withstand the elements.
-After all, they are going to be exposed on your roof for several years – they need to be able to get through all of the rain and wind and other factors that are thrown at them.
+After all, they are going to be exposed on your roof for several decades – they need to be able to get through all of the rain and wind and other factors that are thrown at them.